qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 It launches sam on the local host, by creating container on docker.

-Don't forget to build the lambda's image beforehand with sam build command.
+Don't forget to build the lambda's image beforehand with sam local build command.

 Once it is properly launched, it should look like this in command line and in Docker: